-Two roads once forming a side exit out of town.
-As trade slowly moved west, it became more urbanised.
+These two roads once formed a side-exit out of town.
+As trade slowly moved west, the passage became more urbanised.

-Across the junction with Colenso Road, the road opens up and becomes Park Lane - previously Puxol Lane, until the 1920s.
+Across the junction with Colenso Road (added in the early 1900s), the road opens up and becomes Park Lane - previously Puxol Lane, until the 1920s.
 Bloomfield House was cleared at the start of the 20th Century to make Northwood House, in the 1980s this was expanded in to a series of lodges and Darren Court.

-Children from local schools were encouraged to raise money for the highly-demanded new swimming pool, but by the time it had been processed, inflation meant it could only fund a small child's pool, which still exists at the leisure centre today and used to have a plaque thanking the residents for their contribution.
+Children from local schools were encouraged to raise money for the highly-demanded new swimming pool in the leisure centre, but by the time it had been processed, inflation meant it could only fund a small child's pool, which still exists at the leisure centre today and used to have a plaque thanking the residents for their contribution.

 By the crossroads with North Hill is a driveway to Uplands House.
-The land here was partially sold off in the '60s to create the area around Miller Drive, but the house itself and its driveway survives as a carehome.
+Another footpath had been added and was re-routed around the newer houses.
+The house itself and its driveway survives as a carehome.